 Q. What is released post incineration?

 A. Each burn cycle releases a small pinch of ash, which can be discarded easily and is clean.
-Also released is minimal smoke for a minute (contains the least possible emissions compared to any method of reject-waste disposal in the world-*See Report on Homepage).
+Also released is minimal smoke for a minute (contains the least possible emissions compared to any method of reject-waste disposal in the world-View Report on the Homepage).
 Any other machine would release toxic smoke for 30 mins, because it cannot reach legal incineration temperatures.

 Q. Where does the smoke go?